Tubitv/TubiPlayer/README.md

 # What Does TubiPlayer Do Well.
 * Native multi-media streaming on Android
-* ndustry standard Ad solutions, including VAST and VPAID
+* Industry standard Ad solutions, including VAST and VPAID
 * Error-handing
 * Seamless UX
 * Highly customized module